primaybr/phuse/readme.md

 - Integrated DI container with middleware system for better dependency management
 - Added comprehensive documentation for both DI container and middleware features
 - Improved code organization and separation of concerns across the framework

-### v1.0.2a (2025-10-21)
-- Removed Versioning information on code files
-- Fixed session issue on local machine

 ## Credits